InterNetX/domainstudio-multiplexer/README.md

 ### Usage of the Proxy as Client

 The client can connect to the Proxies: ws://hostanme:portname/dsws and will get it's own message queue.
-Afterwards the client can send a json parsable Domainstudio request as specified in: https://help.internetx.com/display/APIADDITIONALDE/DomainStudio+Guide For Each Request the Client will be forwarded the direct REST-response and will get it's Messages back asynchronously.
+Afterwards the client can send a json parsable domainstudio-request as specified in: https://help.internetx.com/display/APIADDITIONALDE/DomainStudio+Guide For each request the Client will be forwarded the direct REST-response and will get the websocket-gates messages back.

 ### Installing for Development Testing